 The Committee oversees the administration of the executive compensation program and determines the compensation of the executive officers of the Corporation.
 The Committee is solely composed of nonmanagement directors, all of whom meet the independence requirements of the NYSE.
 Furthermore, the Committee has retained an independent consultant (the "Consultant") to assist in fulfilling its responsibilities.
-The Consultant is employed by Pay Governance, LLC and is engaged by and reports directly to the Committee.
+The Consultant is employed by Pay Governance, LLC, and is engaged by and reports directly to the Committee.
 Specifically, the Consultant's role is to develop recommendations for the Committee related to all aspects of the executive compensation program and the Consultant works with management to obtain information necessary to develop the recommendations.
-Pay Governance, LLC, an independent company that is not affiliated with the Corporation, provides no other services to the Corporation, and we do not believe any conflict of interest exists that may limit its ability to provide independent advice to the Committee.
+The Committee assessed Pay Governance's independence in 2015, as required under NYSE listing rules.
+Based on this review, we do not believe that any conflict of interest exists with the work performed by Pay Governance and consider them to be independent.